neikei/vagrant-debian-ansible-lemp/README.md

 The config.yaml can be used as project switcher.

 1. Change the use parameter to match the needed project identifier
-2. Trigger the vagrant provisioning again with 'vagrant reload && vagrant provision'
+2. Re-build the system with the new settings 'vagrant destroy && vagrant up'

 ## Changelog
 14 March 2017